You’ve worked too hard to build wealth to watch it disappear. You want to preserve it for generations, but without spoiling your heirs.

 Capital is centralized in strategic trusts and governed by family values.
 It is accessed through structured processes that encourage responsibility and unity.

-It combines life insurance, trust design, education, governance, and ongoing family rhythm into one integrated legacy framework.
+It combines life insurance, trust design, education, governance, and ongoing family education into one integrated legacy framework.

 You’re not just passing on wealth with the Rockefeller Method.
 You’re passing on structure, clarity, and purpose.

-The Rockefeller Method isn’t a product.
-It’s a coordinated framework made up of a few essential components.
+The Rockefeller Method is a coordinated framework made up of a few essential components.
 When implemented together, these become the foundation of your family’s legacy.

 The Family Constitution